jgagneastro/mocaviz/README.md

 `pip install -r requirements.txt`

+Note that this package has been tested with Python 3.9.12.

 The features that have been implemented as of Feb 23, 2023 are:

 - Visualizing the CMD, XYZ, UVW and projections in XYZUVW.